Why was CREP® formed?

 What is credentialing, and why is it important?

-Why did CREP® select NCCA accredited certification programs as the standard for membership eligibility?
+Why did CREP® select NCCA accredited and ISO 17024-compliance certification programs as the standard for membership eligibility?

-CREP® believes that meeting standards of excellence already recognized in the regulatory and other professional communities is the most direct path toward recognition of the exercise professional.
+CREP® believes that meeting standards of excellence already recognized in the regulatory and other professional communities is the most direct path toward recognition of the exercise professional—both within and outside the US.
 Additionally, the NCCA accreditation of certification programs for professions is currently recognized by regulators as a qualifying distinction for credentials used in State licensing, providing a defensible argument against the creation of redundant examinations and continuing education requirements when policymakers feel regulation of the profession is necessary.
-For example, the NCCA also accredits programs for other regulated health professionals like registered dietitions, nurse practitioners, medical assistants and occupational therapists.
+For example, the NCCA also accredits programs for other regulated health professionals like registered dietitians, nurse practitioners, medical assistants and occupational therapists.
+ISO 17024 is the international equivalent recognized by international registries; acceptance of this accreditation supports global portability for professionals.

 What is accreditation and why does it matter?